sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 The fundamental tradeoff between centralized and decentralized database systems is that of flexibility vs. coherence: centralized systems can simply enforce a single standard for data and assume that everything it works with will have it.
 Federated systems require some means of maintaining the mappings between schemas that allow their fluid translation.
 They also require some means of representing and negotiating data that is unanticipated by existing schemas.
 The fine details of implementing a federated database system are outside the scope of this paper, but we will return to a means of distributed maintenance of mappings between schemas by taking advantage of semantic web technologies in [shared knowledge](#shared-knowledge).
 Before we do though, we need to discuss the shared tools to analyze and generate the data for the system in this section.

 !! make sure to talk about datalad and DANDI!! https://www.datalad.org/

+!! federated systems let us bridge the gap between localized server technology like datajoint and mass server technology like databases.
+If you let people federate at a local scale to share data between an institute, a consortium, etc. and then let those things scale to federate together you have a plausible means by which slowly a generalized database system could be accumulated over time.

 ## Shared Tools